All Episodes

 You know, you can reasonably assume that the guy didn't know that much about politics, right?

-And so this central board is clear by a jury, as if the jury itself is beyond reproach.
+And so this is something what is clear by a jury, as if the jury itself is beyond reproach.

 Yes.